 We’ll be releasing more information closer to the time, but are more than happy to help you with any questions about the Festival or getting involved.

-Please contact Dale Thomas (Do Something Different Coordinator) with any queries.
+Please contact Chloe Platt (Do Something Different Administrator) with any queries.